ejcanalesr/myelin-water-diffusion-models/README.md

   unzip Data.zip -d Data/

 ## Main Directory
-Contains the following key files:

-    myelin_water_diffusionMRI_models.py: Implements the proposed diffusion MRI models for water diffusion on cylindrical surfaces.
-    Additional Python scripts to reproduce the figures and analyses presented in the manuscript.
+Contains additional Python scripts to reproduce the figures and analyses presented in the manuscript.
+For example:

+    python run_Fig3_Spherical_mean_signal_diffraction_peaks_for_paper.py

 ## Getting Started
 Before running the scripts, ensure the following requirements are met: